Main Street, Waterville. All jammed with passengers for the fairgrounds,

 The Lewiston, Augusta, and Waterville Street Railway's high point in passenger traffic was during the year ending December 31, 1917, when 15,499,524 riders traveled on the electric railway.

 Where in the world did all these passengers come from?
-Or Where were they going?
+Or where were they going?
 Simply stated, during those early years, the late 1880s/90s and early 20th century, the main mode of transportation was for folks to walk.
 Yes, a few folks had horses and carriages.
 But not most people.
 In Maine, roads were dirt in those days.
 Muddy in the spring and after it rained.
-The snow made travel challenging too.
+The snow made travel challenging, too.
 The trolleys were the most dependable means of year-round transportation for the public in the pre-automobile era.
 People tended to use the electric railways in Maine to go to work, go to town to shop, visit family, and recreate.
-With most workers working a six-day week, the electric railway companies often extended tracks to a destination for recreation.
-A park perhaps.
+With most workers working a six-day week, the electric railway companies often extended tracks to a recreation center.
+A park, perhaps.
 Some parks had amusement rides that operated on railway electricity.
 Often, there was a "casino" at the destination.
-Casinos in those days were a place for music and dances and a restaurant.
+Casinos in those days were for music and dancing, and a restaurant.
 The beaches of southern Maine and the eastern coastline were major destinations.
-Inland, parks near a lake or a larger pond where picnics and canoeing took place were attractive to the public and summer visitors to Maine.
-O. R. states; No self-respecting street railway company considered itself complete without a pleasure resort...
+Inland, parks next to lakes or ponds where picnics and canoeing took place were attractive to the public and summer visitors to Maine.
+O. R. states that no self-respecting street railway company considered itself complete without a pleasure resort.

 Lake Grove Park at Auburn Lake.
 PWM postcard